rstraser/Gryon_biocontrol_eval/README.md

 ### The question

 Understanding the demographical and reproductive parameters of a natural enemy is paramount in evaluating it's potential use in biological control programs.
-Here, we conducted a laboratory evaluation on _G. pennsylvanicum_ as a prospective biological control agent to _L. zonatus_.
+Here, we conducted a laboratory evaluation on _H. pennsylvanicus_ as a prospective biological control agent to _L. zonatus_.